eantypas/gitploy/README.md

 # 🚀 Test Workflow for CI/CD

-This project has been created as a student project
+This project has been created as a student project!